-Revised: September 2017
+Revised: September 2017 Proposed Changes Published May 7, 2019

 NOTE: In a lawsuit brought against the City of Minneapolis in the case of Minnesota Chamber of Commerce et al v.
-City of Minneapolis, Court File No. 27-cv-16-15051, the Hennepin County District Court issued a temporary injunction prohibiting the City of Minneapolis from enforcing the Sick and Safe Time Ordinance against any "employer resident outside the geographic boundaries of the City."
+City of Minneapolis, Court File No. 27 cv 16-15051, the Hennepin County District Court issued an injunction prohibiting the City of Minneapolis from enforcing the Sick and Safe Time Ordinance against any "employer resident outside the geographic boundaries of the City."
 This case is currently on appeal to the Minnesota Court of Appeals.
-As a consequence, the Ordinance will not be enforced against any employer resident outside the City of Minneapolis until the order is modified or rescinded.
+As a consequence, the Ordinance will not be enforced against any employer resident outside the City of Minneapolis pending a decision by the Court of Appeals.